itenium-be/blog-posts/PUBLISH.md

 **Slack**:

 Share in the itenium `knowledge-sharing` channel.
+Tell office colleagues to also share the LinkedIn post.

 [linkedin]: https://www.linkedin.com/company/18213386/admin/